andwn/marsdev/README.md

 For 32X, the `sh` toolchain must also be built.
 The options are the same, swapping out `m68k` in the commands above with `sh`.

+If you want a different GCC version, or to build specific languages:
+ - `make m68k-toolchain-newlib GCC_VER=12.4.0 LANGS=c,c++`

 ### 3. (Optional) SGDK